 Polyamide 6 (PA 6), polyamide 12 (PA 12) and polyphenylene sulphide (PPS) are used as the plastic matrix in injection-molded magnets.
 The maximum application temperatures depend on the magnet and matrix material.They are 160°C for grades bonded with PA 6, 140°C for grades bonded with PA 12 and 220°C for grades bonded with PPS.
 The maximum operating temperature depends on the duration, the magnet dimensions and the specific application.

-Production process
+Production process:

 Plastic-bonded, injection-molded HF-magnets are more elastic compared to sintered magnets.
 However, they do not achieve the mechanical properties of technical plastics due to the high filling levels.
 Press-fitting onto shafts, for example, is possible under certain circumstances.
 Furthermore, gearing can even be molded directly from plastic-bonded magnet material.
+However, such pressed connections or gearing can only be used for low loads.

-The magnetic characteristics of plastic-bonded, injection-moulded magnets vary depending on the filling degrees and the magnetic powder being used.
+The magnetic characteristics of plastic-bonded, injection-molded magnets vary depending on the filling degrees and the magnetic powder being used.
 The possible maximum operation temperatures vary, depending on the magnetic and matrix material, between +120°C and +220°C. In case of unfavourable shapes, in particular those with thin wall thicknesses or narrow pole pitches, there can be deviations in the material data due to solidification processes that are too quick or orienting field strengths that are too low.

 NdFeB magnets